 * *

 Two centuries separate the Shahnama from Nizami’s work.
-The date for his Khusrau o Shirin is 1180-81.
+The date for his Khusrau o Shirin is 1180-81 AD.
 While Firdausi wrote in the mutaqarib meter (v--/v--/v--/v-), Nizami chose the hazaj meter (v---/v---/v--), and told the story in about 6500 baits, against a mere 275 baits Firdausi specifically devoted to Shirin’s interaction with the two shahs.
-Nizami transformed this sordid episode heralding the twilight of the Sasanian dynasty into what I here suggest is a “philosophical romance” where the characters react to different kinds of love.
-It is not a “romance” in the light-weight sense of the word, but a complex construction proposing psychological insights meant to illustrate philosophical theories of human love.
-Traditionally, the tortuous relationship between the two protagonists has held the interest of Nizami scholarship, making us inattentive to the impact of the diverse love manifestations on other, secondary characters of the story, which are indispensible to complete Nizami’s analysis.
+Nizami transformed this sordid episode heralding the twilight of the Sasanian dynasty into what I here suggest is a “philosophical romance” exposing and analysing how the characters react to different kinds of love.
+It is not a “romance” in the sentimental sense of the word, but a complex construction proposing psychological insights meant to illustrate philosophical theories of human love.
+Traditionally, the tortuous relationship between the two protagonists has held the interest of Nizami scholarship, making us inattentive to the impact of the diverse love manifestations on other, secondary characters of the story, which are indispensable to complete Nizami’s analysis.
 Shirin, the chaste, too-perfect-to-be-true Armenian princess acts as the anima of the far-from-perfect Persian prince, and later shah, Khusrau.
 Their relationship consists in a long wait for the couple finally to unite after a succession of meetings and partings.
 Though the poet mentions historical facts, such as Khusrau’s alliance with the Byzantine emperor to fight his rival Bahram Chubin, nevertheless history’s intrusion into the love interest is flimsy.
 Nizami axes the character of Gurdiya, but introduces important secondary characters such as Shapur, Khusrau’s friend and confidant, the courtesan Shakkar, who will fascinate Khusrau for a little while, and most famously, the devoted lover Farhad, who hacks away at mount Bisutun.